 “With clear benefits to people and natural ecosystems, the report found that limiting global warming to 1.5°C compared to 2°C could go hand in hand with ensuring a more sustainable and equitable society.
 While previous estimates focused on estimating the damage if average temperatures were to rise by 2°C, this report shows that many of the adverse impacts of climate change will come at the 1.5°C mark.
 (UN Climate Change)

-Between arctic ice melting, extreme weather events and coral die-off, the stakes don’t look great.
-But the report highlights the important difference in devastation between 1.5C and 2C.
-For example, Greg Harmenreviewed the 1.5 C and wrote a short response that was included in Kelly Levin’s article called: “8 Things You Need to Know About the IPCC 1.5C Report”.
-He states that we should not be blinded by the environmental threats, and we still have a responsibility to act accordingly as stewards to this planet.
-He writes, “Holding warming to 1.5C rather than 2C will see around 420 million fewer people being frequently exposed to extreme heatwaves, the report notes”.
+In response to the report, Greg Harmen wrote a short response that was included by the World Resources Institute summary of the report.
+He states that we should not be blinded by environmental threats, and we still have a responsibility to act accordingly as stewards to this planet stating, “Holding warming to 1.5°C rather than 2°C will see around 420 million fewer people being frequently exposed to extreme heatwaves, the report notes”.

 Part of the report calls on global response and collaboration with policymakers and leaders to create major changes in how we are using resources.
 World organizations have the leverage to influence global leaders and private economic superpowers to shift their market dynamics.
 The growing pressure is put on other business owners to make statements about climate change.
 To secure their corporate sustainability credit, many corporate CEOs and other world giants will be likely to comply.